ramonsmits/docs.particular.net/Content/Platform/Overview.md

 #### [ServiceInsight](http://particular.net/ServiceInsight): Track, analyze and monitor your system's runtime behavior

-Everything you want and need to know about your application.
+Everything you want and need to know about your messaging application behavior.
 Clearly displayed and visualized, immediately available and up-to-date.
 Whether it is in development, testing or production - ServiceInsight provides you with the information you must have.

 #### [ServicePulse](http://particular.net/ServicePulse): Integrated monitoring of your distributed system